-Makrut lime leaves are derived from the bumpy, citrus fruits.
+Makrut lime leaves are derived from citrus fruits.
 These fruits are intensely bitter and rarely used for cooking, while the leaves carry the characteristic citrus aromatics and are often used in Thai and Vietnamese cuisines.
 Compared to the leaves of limes traditionally used in the West like the Persian or Tahitian lime and the key lime, makrut lime leaves have a distinct taste and aroma.

 The original name, “kaffir”, has been generating controversy as it has racially inappropriate connotations since it comes from the Arabic word “kafir”, meaning infidel.
 This has led to its alternative name “makrut” becoming more popular today.
 Even in specialty stores, it can be hard to find makrut lime leaves, but these makrut (Kaffir) lime leaf substitutes will allow you to get the next best flavor for all your recipes.